romandres/PSStreamLogger/README.md

 ### Which version to use?

-* Standard (recommended version)
+* Standard (**recommended version**)
-The standard version of this module is based on .NET Standard and will work on both PowerShell 7.x and Windows PowerShell 5.1.
+The standard version of this module is based on .NET Standard 2.0 and will work on both PowerShell 7.x and Windows PowerShell 5.1.
+To use this version with Windows PowerShell 5.1 at least .NET Framework 4.7.2 must be installed.
-* Full
+* Full (Windows-only version based on the .NET Framework)
-The full version of this module is based on .NET Framework 4.8 and will only work on Windows PowerShell 5.1.
+This version of the module is based on .NET Framework 4.8 and will only work on Windows and Windows PowerShell 5.1.
 Only use this version if you need to log to the Windows EventLog using Windows PowerShell.
-Every other case works well with the standard version.
+Every other case, including logging to the Windows EventLog using PowerShell 7.x, works well with the standard version.

 ## Usage

-Configure the log module and invoke a script inside a wrapper script.
+Configure the log module and invoke a script inside a wrapper script:

 ```powershell
 Import-Module PSStreamLogger